VideoProc Converter AI

 VideoProc Converter AI can be used as a lightweight pre-editing tool to prepare video clips for Premiere.
 Imaging all the clips have been batch processed at the same resolution and editing-friendly format, you can then import videos into Premiere for creative work.

-Better yet, after VideoProc Converter AI's major update, it now supports AI-powered algorithms to upscale videos.
-It is not just another AI hype, but tried-and-true feature to upsampling videos up to 4K resolution, while keeping realistic details.
+Better yet, after VideoProc Converter AI's major update, it now supports new AI-powered algorithms to upscale videos.
+It is not just another AI hype, but tried-and-true feature to upsampling videos up to 4K resolution, while generating and keeping realistic details.

 VideoProc Converter AI - Upscale Video to 4K Losslessly with AI